Volentix/vdexnode/README.md

 2. Logs are on.<br />
 3. Update mechanism is working.<br />
 4. You have staked enough vtx.<br />
+5. You have an EOS account for your public key

 ## selection criteria
 1. Geolocation<br />